lmc2179/lmc2179.github.io/drafts/delta_method.md

 I need the standard error of something and it's not a "standard" statistic

 Plan
-* Understand the theory - what is the theorem?
+* Understand the theory - what is the relevant theorem? where does it originate?
 * What is the proof?
 Something about a Taylor Series
 * Find a good real-life example
 * Do the math